DDMAL/Rodan/readme.md

 PIP was not able to install a package because it does not know from where to download it.
 To bypass the installation of this requirement, edit `$RODAN_HOME/requirements.txt` and comment out (`#`) the line with the requirement and rerun the PIP install.
 This may happen for multiple packages.

 When this installs successfully, you should edit the `$RODAN_HOME/rodan/settings_production.py` file to correspond with your environment.
-For beginning development, the default sqlite3 database settings should be fine; however, you may wish to move to a more complete database system like Postgresql.
+For beginning development, the default sqlite3 database settings should be fine; however, you may wish to move to a more complete database system like Postgresql.  sqlite3 settings will look like this:

+    $>DATABASES = {
+    $>    'default': {
+    $>        'ENGINE': 'django.db.backends.sqlite3',
+    $>        'NAME': 'rodan.sqlite3',
+    $>        'USER': '',
+    $>        'PASSWORD': '',
+    $>        'HOST': '',
+    $>        'PORT': ''
+    $>    }
+    $>}

 Once you have verified your settings, you can sync the Rodan models with the database.
-Since we are using the [South](http://south.aeracode.org) module for migrations, this is slightly different than "regular" Django:
+Since we are using the [South](http://south.aeracode.org) module for migrations, this is slightly different than "regular" Django.
+From $RODAN_HOME:

-    $> cd $RODAN_HOME
     $> python manage.py syncdb
     $> python manage.py migrate